Volkswagen T-Roc R review

 Overview

 Rivals?
-The high-performance SUV is still a niche product, but there are a number of Volkswagen Group counterparts to choose from – so the Audi SQ2 and Cupra Ateca are likely to be on the same shopping list.
-If you want something a little more subtle, and still need 300hp, how about taking a look at the Peugeot 3008 in Hybrid4 form?
+There are a number of Volkswagen Group counterparts to choose from – so the Audi SQ2 and Cupra Ateca and Formentor are likely to be on the same shopping list.
+If you want something a little more subtle, and still need 300hp, how about taking a look at the Toyota RAV4 PHEV (yes, really!) or the Peugeot 3008 in Hybrid4 form?
+If you’d like to learn more about how our team of road testers arrived at the opinions expressed here, check out our page on how we test cars.

 What’s it like inside?

-The T-Roc R’s interior isn’t vastly different from the more vanilla models in the range.
+The R’s interior isn’t vastly different from the more vanilla models in the T-Roc range, and we approve of that.
 So you get a clear and configurable digital instrument display with a generous 8.0-inch screen and a 9.2-inch central infotainment touchscreen.
-It’s not the latest system as featured in the Golf, so you get a physical volume knob and control button – no bad thing given how unappealing the newer car’s touch-sensitive pads.
+It’s not the latest system as featured in the Golf Mk8.5, so you get a physical volume knob and control button.

-Quality and fit and finish are all impressive, with plenty of soft-touch materials used in this facelifted model.
+Quality and fit and finish are all impressive, with plenty of soft-touch materials used.
 Being an R, you get blue stitching throughout the interior, as well as a flat-bottomed steering wheel packed with touch-sensitive controls and R-button for the drive modes.

 Comfort

-The T-Roc R gets sports seats upfront that are trimmed in suede-effect material with R-branding.
+But it’s not all bad news.
+The T-Roc R gets sports seats up front that are trimmed in suede-effect material with R-branding, and we absolutely love them.
 They’re firm and very supportive, with ample side and lumbar bolstering to grip you in the bends and stave off backache on longer journeys.
 They initially feel rather too firm, but that impression wears off the longer you drive it.

 The driving position benefits from the raised perspective you get from an SUV, with excellent forward visibility and a feeling of spaciousness, thanks to ample headroom.
-Rear seat passengers aren’t quite so lucky – the rear backrest is rather upright and kneeroom is rather tight.
+Rear seat passengers aren’t quite so lucky – the rear backrest is upright and kneeroom is rather tight – and it all seems a bit dark in there.
+If you regularly carry passengers in the rear, we’d seriously consider speccing a panoramic roof to stop it feeling quite so enclosed.

 Safety

-The T-Roc hasn’t been tested by EuroNCAP since launch, so its score relates to the 2018 test – standards are tougher now.
-Having said that, its five-star rating points to it being a substantially safe car today.
+The T-Roc hasn’t been rated by EuroNCAP since launch, so its score relates to the 2018 test – standards are considerably tougher now.
+Having said that, its five-star rating points to it being a substantially safe car even today.
 As well as scoring highly for passenger protection, it also has the latest crash avoidance technology, such as Autonomous Emergency Braking (AEB) and standard-fit lane-keeping assistance.

 What models and trims are available?